The Counseling Center is open:

 - Currently or formerly involved with the juvenile justice system

-- Dealing with substance abuse
+- Struggling with substance misuse or abuse

-Counselors use a variety of methods to provide the best possible care including:
+We use a variety of methods to provide the best possible care including:

-- One-on-one and group counseling
+- Short-term individual and group psychotherapy

-- Art and music therapy
+- Art therapy

 - Crisis intervention